Camrose, Alberta: Sports and recreation

 The Camrose Recreation Centre, a multi-purpose sporting facility, officially opened on September 28, 2007.
 The complex includes the 2,500 seat Encana Arena (home of the Camrose Kodiaks of the AJHL and the Augustana Vikings of the ACAC), and the 300+ seat Border Paving arena.
 The facility also boasts a three lane fitness track, fitness centre, physiotherapy clinic, physiotherapy lab, children's play room, meeting rooms, offices, and food and beverage facilities.
-Attached to this facility is the Max McLean Arena (former home of the Viking Cup, the Vikings and the Kodiaks), as well as the Camrose Aquatic Centre and curling rink.
+Attached to this facility is the Max McLean Arena, former home of the Viking Cup, the Vikings and the Kodiaks, as well as the Camrose Aquatic Centre and curling rink.

+Camrose hosted the Viking Cup, an international ice hockey tournament associated with Camrose Lutheran College and later Augustana, from 1981 to 2006; the tournament returned to Camrose in 2025 after a nearly 20-year hiatus.

 Other recreational facilities include the Camrose Community Centre (walking track and indoor soccer centre), spray park, Camrose Skate Park, Kinsmen Park (which includes tennis courts, three fastball fields, football field, beach volleyball courts, a 2.2 km walking path), and Rudy Swanson Park, home to various soccer facilities and recreational groups.

 Camrose has a large urban trail system which winds through Stoney Creek Valley.
 The total trail length is approximately 10.2 km.

-Camrose is also home to a wide variety of sports clubs including figure skating, baseball, football, fastball, hockey and swimming to name a few.
+Camrose is also home to a wide variety of sports clubs including figure skating, baseball, softball, football, hockey and swimming to name a few.
 The Camrose Ski Club, founded in 1911, is the oldest cross-country ski club in Canada, and has produced many elite level athletes including several Olympians.

 Parks

 Camrose is known colloquially as the "Rose City" due to the large number of wild roses which grow in the surrounding parklands.
 Developed to withstand the Alberta climate, the Camrose Rose was introduced to the city in 1995.
 Local rose grower Jerry Twomey bred and patented this variety of rose to honour his birthplace.
 The variety may be seen on display at the Bill Fowler Centre.

+The foundation of Camrose's modern urban park system began in 1989, when the city received an Urban Park Grant from the Alberta Government's Heritage Fund.
+Planning took place over the following two years, and construction began in 1991 and continued until 1996, creating much of the park system that exists today.